Matt1270/consultDash/README.md

 `reboot`

 ##### Install node

 `sudo apt-get update`

 `sudo apt-get upgrade`

-*NOTE: You must install node version v5.12 for the dash to work.
+*NOTE: You must install node version v5.12 for the dash to work.     ***NOT A GOOD IDEA ANYMORE, WE WILL SEE WHAT HAPPENS NOW***
 Instructions on how to install a specific version of node incoming...*

-# Installing Node.js 5.x
+# Installing Node.js 8.x
+# First step is to get the correct deb

-`curl -sL https://deb.nodesource.com/setup_5.x | sudo -E bash -`
+`curl -sL https://deb.nodesource.com/setup_8.x | sudo -E bash -`

+## Install Node.js 8.x LTS Carbon and npm:

 `sudo apt-get install -y nodejs`

-`sudo apt-get install npm`
+`sudo apt-get update&&sudo apt-get install -y npm`

-##### Install Chromium
+##### Install Chromium, IGNORE that it asks for the Jessie version here....

 `wget -qO - http://bintray.com/user/downloadSubjectPublicKey?username=bintray | sudo apt-key add -`